qwerty472123/amongst_solution/README.md

 Now, to bypass `hasWallBetween`, we can select a position(2) near or on the horizontal wall we cannot reach directly.
 And then let the hoaxer(initially at (1)) kill this player to get its location(2)(due to the order of movement system, this gap won't `applyWall`), and then move with a delta of `[0,-0.5-1e-8]` to escape the wall check zone(3).

+To ensure the next tick of kill can be move with a delta of `[0,-0.5-1e-8]`, use this [script](./flag1DevToolsScript.js)(follow the instruction in comment).

 ### Explore Environment

-Just solve any problems above.
+Just solve any problem above.